- Men’s Basketball

 During his playing career at Wingate, Pait was named an NAIA First Team All-American and Conference Player of the Year as a senior.
 Coach Pait was named to the Wingate Hall of Fame in the fall of 2013 Coach Pait earned his B.S. in Human Services from Wingate University (’85) and a M.A. in Counseling from Lenoir Rhyne (’90).

-Coach Pait resides in Hickory with his wife (Sheila) and two sons Tyler (17) and Baylor (14)
+Coach Pait resides in Hickory with his wife Sheila and two sons Tyler (20) and Baylor (16)

-Prior to Bandys, Coach Rozzelle was an assistant baseball coach for the Bucs in their inaugural season in 2009 and handled the Strength and Conditioning responsibilities for the Bucs position players for the 2011 season and eventual 2012 Regional and District championship team.
+Prior to Bandys, Coach Rozzelle was an assistant baseball coach for the Redhawks in their inaugural season in 2009 and handled the Strength and Conditioning responsibilities for the CVCC position players for the 2011 season and eventual 2012 Regional and District championship team.
 During this time, Coach Rozzelle owned a Strength and Conditioning facility in Hickory where he trained numerous Collegiate All-Americans and professional athletes.

 In 2012, Coach Rozzelle was able to be a part of writing a book with Strength and Speed Coaches around the country titled, The Definitive Guide to Youth Athletic Strength, Conditioning and Performance.
 Upon its release, the book reached best-seller status in two Amazon.com Exercise and Fitness categories – reaching #1 in both the “Injury Prevention” and “For Children” categories.